 The mission of the Local Science Engagement Network (LSEN) is to mobilize scientists and engineers as Advocates through local and state-based networks across the U.S. The objective is for Advocates to engage with their communities, elevating the visibility of and trust in science while building and satisfying the demand for scientific evidence that addresses needs, solves problems, and informs local and state decision-making.

 LSEN is focused on four key goals:

 - Empowering local leaders, known as LSEN Liaisons, by recruiting, training, and providing ongoing support to cultivate local, state-based or regional networks to facilitate meaningful interactions between scientists, engineers and local leaders.

-- Recruiting and training diverse cohorts of scientists and engineers to serve as science advocates who will engage effectively with decision-makers in their state or region.
+- Enlisting and training diverse cohorts of scientists and engineers as local, state and regional science "LSEN Advocates."
 Sign up to learn more about local LSEN networks.

 - Building demand for scientific evidence as an essential tool in public decision-making and ensuring that science is in the room where decisions are made.

-Participate in a Local LSEN Network
+Participate in LSEN